 The material used in the outer shell has very little bearing on the helmet’s ability to absorb an impact.
 The impact is absorbed by the polystyrene inner liner, not the outer shell.
-If there was any truth to the difference in performance based on material, they would be banned in Australia.

 This is a problem because no one can ever guarantee that a helmet has not sustained any damage in a drop.
 How many 'little' drops affect the helmet' s ability to protect the wearer in the event of that one major impact?

 Manufacturers and safety authorities are bound to err on the side of caution and to advise that the helmet should be replaced if it has sustained an impact.
 This is because they cannot take the risk of saying 'that it is alright to re-use it after the drop'.

 Use common sense

 If you drop your helmet or it fell off your bike (stationary), then there would be little chance of damaging the outer shell or the inner shell which actually absorbs the energy on impact.
 However, if you throw your helmet against a wall or down the road in a fit of rage, then you could damage the outer shell and affected the helmet’s ability to protect you (Gibson, 2004).

 When you put it on the ground, rest it on your gloves,